blakeb211/article-sklearn-companions/README.md

 * The reader should have a little bit of experience with Sklearn to fully appreciate these.
 Let's get to it.

-### Streamlined pipeline code with Feature Engine's **SklearnTransformWrapper**
+### Simplify your pipeline code with Feature Engine's **SklearnTransformWrapper**

 After ingestion and creating a train-test split, we construct preprocessing recipes called **Pipelines** to automate our preprocessing steps such as scaling and one-hot encoding.
 These are easy to read and share, while also guarding against subtle data leakage during K-Fold validation.
 E.g. If a feature is scaled before creating the train-test split, this results in leakage.

-Feature Engine's *SklearnTransformWrapper* wraps our StandardScaler() and OneHotEncoder() so that we can put them directly into our Pipeline object.
+Feature Engine's **SklearnTransformWrapper** wraps our 'StandardScaler()' and 'OneHotEncoder()' objects so that we can put them directly into our Pipeline object.
 No more ColumnTransformer.
-Data exits each step as a dataframe so that we don't need to fumble with numpy ndarrays, which are returned by default from many Sklearn transformers.
+Data exits each step as a dataframe, so we don't need to fumble with numpy ndarrays, which are returned by default from most transformers.

-The Sklearn helper method *make_pipeline* names the steps so that our GridSearchCV object can talk to our pipeline.
+The Sklearn helper method **make_pipeline*** creates our pipeline object in one line, naming each step for us.
+Now our *GridSearchCV* object can send lists of parameters to the pipeline using these names.
 Just query the step names with `pipe.named_steps`.
-For this example it tells us that our estimator is called 'elasticnet'.
+For this example, it tells us that our estimator (the final step) is called 'elasticnet'.

-GridSearchCV tunes the hyperparameters through the name of each step.
 E.g. 'elasticnet__alpha' sends the list of values in *alpha_range* to the ElasticNet model at the end of our pipeline.

 ```
 # skipping typical sklearn imports and dataframe creation